 - Any member of the College community may initiate a case by filing a complaint with one of the following people: - Susan Hopp, Title IX Coordinator/Dean of Students, Melrose 110, (503-883-2278) - Jeff Mackay, Deputy Title IX Coordinator/Assoc.
-Dean/Director of Residence Life, Melrose 110, (503-883-2436) - Brenda DeVore Marshall, Deputy Title IX Coordinator, Ford Hall 105 (503-883-2290) - Mary Ann Rodriguez, Deputy Title IX Coordinator, Melrose 105A, 503-883-2458 - Lisa Macy-Baker, Deputy Title IX Coordinator, HHPA Complex 205C (503-883-2710) - Ron Noble, Director of College Public Safety, Cozine, (503-883-2602) - You may choose to have a friend, advisor, professor or administrator assist you in filing a complaint.
-Sexual Misconduct Response Advisors have been designated by the college to provide information about procedures and resources at Linfield and in the community.
+Dean/Director of Residence Life, Melrose 110, (503-883-

+- Brenda DeVore Marshall, Deputy Title IX Coordinator, Ford Hall 105 (503-883-2290) - Mary Ann Rodriguez, Deputy Title IX Coordinator, Melrose 105A, 503-883-2458 - Amy Dames Smith, Deputy Title IX Coordinator, HHPA Complex 205E (503-883-2372) - Dennis Marks, Director of College Public Safety, Cozine, (503-883-2602) - You may choose to have a friend, advisor, professor or administrator assist you in filing a complaint.
+Advisors have been designated by the college to provide information about procedures and resources at Linfield and in the community.
 These individuals have been trained to assist you and can accompany you through the process should you choose to file a complaint.
 You may contact any of them directly.
-They are not protected by the legal definition of client/patient privilege, which does apply to professional counselors and

-- clergy, but can give you information in person or over the phone.
-These individuals are listed in this handbook. - If you wish, the College will attempt, where it is reasonably possible, to change the living and/or academic situation of the complainant or respondent to avoid a continuation of contact between the individuals. - Sexual Misconduct and Relationship Violence Review Procedures are the same as noted in the Student Handbook, which apply to other alleged infractions of the Student Code of Conduct. - Standard for Determining Responsibility The standard used to determine accountability will be by a preponderance of the evidence: whether it is more likely than not that the alleged perpetrator has violated the Sexual Misconduct and Relationship Violence Policy.
+They are not protected by the legal definition of client/patient privilege, which does apply to professional counselors and clergy, but can give you information in person or over the phone.
+These individuals are listed in this policy guide. - If you wish, the College will attempt, where it is reasonably possible, to change the living and/or academic situation of the reporting party or the reporting party to avoid a continuation of contact between the individuals. - Sexual Misconduct and Relationship Violence Review Procedures are the same as noted in the policy guide, which apply to other alleged infractions of the Student Code of Conduct. - Standard for Determining Responsibility

+The standard used to determine accountability will be by a preponderance of the evidence: whether it is more likely than not that the alleged perpetrator has violated the Sexual Misconduct and Relationship Violence Policy.
 All members of the College community found to have violated this policy will be disciplined up to dismissal from the College.
-Sanctions will not be lessened because the offense was committed with an acquaintance or while on a date. - The General Rights of Complainants and Respondents
+Sanctions will not be lessened because the offense was committed with an acquaintance or while on a date.

+• The General Rights of the Reporting Party and the Responding Party

-The Complainant's Rights:
+The Reporting Party's Rights:

 - a.
 An explanation of available options for redress, - b.
-Freedom from harassment by the accused (or the supporters), - c.
+Freedom from harassment by the responding party (or the supporters), - c.
 Use of all available internal and external support services in dealing with the aftermath of the offense, - d.
-Ability to speak on their own behalf during the conduct proceedings, including making a "survivor impact" statement to a College Conduct Board, - e.
-The presence of one advisor from the College community and/or a support person during the hearing, or the presence of one non-campus advisor who can observe and support the complainant but cannot speak for the complainant and may not question the board, witnesses or other participants, - f.
+Ability to speak on their own behalf during the conduct proceedings, including making a "survivor impact" statement to

+- a College Conduct Board, - e.
+The presence of one advisor from the College community and/or a support person during the hearing, or the presence of one non-campus advisor who can observe and support the complainant but cannot speak for the reporting party and may not question the board, witnesses or other participants, - f.
 The opportunity to present witnesses who can speak about the charges, character witnesses excluded, - g.
 Attend the entire conduct hearing except for the deliberation phase, - h.
-Testify on his/her own behalf, - i.
-Freedom from having irrelevant sexual history discussed during the conduct hearing, - j.
+Testify on their own behalf, - Freedom from having irrelevant sexual history discussed during the conduct hearing, - j.
 Information about the outcome of the conduct hearing, and - k.
 Opportunity to appeal the outcome of the hearing.

-The Respondent's Rights:
+The Responding Party's Rights: